 To understand the role of the review tag function, an intuitive starting point is to learn how the function is applied.
-The review tag function is mostly used for popular products [13] because of two reasons.
+The review tag function is mostly used for popular products (Hu and Liu 2004) because of two reasons.
 First, only sufficient texts could afford a basis for extracting tags.
 For an unpopular product, its number of reviews could be too small to produce tags.
 Second, reviews for hot-pick products are often too numerous to be processed by humans in an effective way.
 For such products, the tag function could also bring the most benefits for their potential consumers.

-Our research questions rise naturally from the above discussions.
+Our research questions rise natually from the above discussions.
 From a practical aspect, for a highly-rated popular product, its high rating might have already brought a positive impact on consumers' perception towards the product and its reviews.
 It would be beneficial for managers or sellers to understand how the review tag function would influence their potential consumers in evaluating the product.
 In particular, in this study, we aim at answering the following two questions.
 First, will the tag function influence consumers' evaluation towards highly-rated popular products?
 Second, will the presented tags influence consumers' perception towards product reviews?

 To answer the questions, we tested our hypotheses by utilizing online experiments using mock product webpages.
 By assigning respondents to conditions of different tag function settings, we collected data on their responses of product evaluation and review perception.
+We also conducted focus group to further analyze the process of consumers' product evaluation and review perception.
 Our findings revealed that, tag function adoption increase the consumers' evaluation towards a product.
 Meanwhile, we found that people would prefer negative reviews for a popular product when all its tags appear positive, while people's preference for positive reviews does not change by the adoption of tag function.

 The remaining part of the paper is arranged as follow.
 We first introduce the current usage of the review tag function based on data collected from Tmall.com, and present our theory background.
-After we propose our hypotheses on the impact of the review tag function, we present our experiment process as well as the results.
+After we propose our hypotheses on the impact of the review tag function, we present our experiment process and analysis, which is followed by the process and analysis of our focus group.
 In the last section, we discuss the contributions and limitations of the research.

-2 Research Background
+2 Research background

-2.1 Review Tag Function
+2.1 Review tag function

-Archak, Ghose [10] described a simple version of a tag-generating tool.
-The taggeneration process includes and is not limited to feature extraction, sentiment classification and text summarization based on reviews [13].
+Archak et al. (2011) described a simple version of a tag-generating tool.
+The taggeneration process includes and is not limited to feature extraction, sentiment classification and text summarization based on reviews (Hu and Liu 2004).
 As a result, a set of noun phrases and the respective sentiment are produced, which corresponds to product features and their evaluation.

 Tag function could be presented with different appearances.
 We take the current tag function on Tmall.com as our target prototype.
-Emerged from Taobao.com, Tmall.com focuses on B2C transactions and provides higher quality and compliances.
+Emerged from Taobao. com, Tmall.com focuses on B2C transactions and provides higher quality and compliances.
 Current practice in Tmall.com limits the total number of review tags to ten, so that the function at most displays the top ten features and their sentiment according to the feature frequency ranking.
 On Tmall.com, the positive tags are presented in red color and negative tags are in green color.
 Both types of tags display the frequency of the features being mentioned in reviews.
 And normally on Tmall.com, if there are negative tags, they are often placed after all other positive tags, being less noticeable.